kennethreitz/records/README.rst

 This library strives to make this workflow as easy and seamless as possible, while providing an elegant interface to work with your query results.

+We know how to write SQL, so let's send some to our database:

 .. code:: python

     import relational